 “Be still and the earth will speak to you” Navajo saying

 To be alone used to be seen as being ‘all one’, to be wholly one.
 Intentional solitude is the balm for the sickness of our perpetual distraction.
 It heals our weariness.
-Traditionally women set aside time to go to a place that was sacred to her, a tree, a river, a cave to come into communion the song of nature and her own melody within it.
+Traditionally women set aside time to go to a place that was sacred to her, a tree, a river, a cave to come into communion with the song of nature and her own melody within it.

 “But my bones knew something wonderful about the darkness” Mary Oliver

 The dark is our own personal wilderness.
 A woman may struggle to meet her soul in the broad daylight of the village.
 The day world of work and family cultivate particular strengths and connections but there are times when she may need to sink into more fertile, darker soil to tap into her wild soul possibilities.
 The greatest gift of the dark will not be what she finds there but how the dark changes her.
-Going into the literal dark of the night or sitting together in the darkness of the lodge serves as a synergetic companion for the work of the symbolic darkness…dream time, active-imagination, working with our sacred wounds as well as our shadows and projections and confronting the inevitability of our own death.
+Going into the literal dark of the night or sitting together in the darkness of the lodge serves as a synergetic companion for the work of the symbolic darkness; dream time, active-imagination, working with sacred wounds as well as our shadows and projections and confronting the inevitability of our own death.

 “Movement is what we are, not something we do” Emilie Condrad